dbaets/QuizImporterSmartSchool/README.md

 ## Script usage
 * When downloading the student scores from Smartschool place the *score.csv* file in the **input** folder.
-* Before running the script adjust the klasID in the *klas* variable and your good to go.
+* Before running the script adjust the klasID in the *klas* variable and you are good to go.
 * Run the script and use the output as needed.